 Special Projects/Activities/Awards/Leadership Positions: Behavioral Health Services at CHP main campus with focus in psychosomatic medicine.
 Awards: WPIC Clinical excellence Award 2012 Physician of the Year.
 Member: AACAP Physically Ill Child Committee and Training and Education Committee.
 Current President - National Association for Pediatrics, Psychiatry, Child and Adolescent Psychiatry Training Programs

 Interests/Fun facts: Psychosomatic Medicine, systems of care, health administration.
-Have not swum with dolphins and manatees in the wild (not at the same time) and once assisted a giant sea turtle lay her eggs.
 I have religiously read comic books, weekly, since age 6.
 Most of the guiding principles in my life come from a combination of the Hitchhikers' Guide to the Galaxy and U2 song lyrics.

 Extracurricular Activities and Things to Do in Pittsburgh